Youth Sustaining Peace

 HOW:

 Participants will receive stipends, certificates, & sustainable swag for completing the program.
-A portion of participants will receive additional media training to produce a short documentary film.
+Some participants will receive additional media training to produce a short documentary film.
 There is no cost to participate.